faizhameed/algorithms-and-data-structures-javascript/Readme.md

 ## Big-O Notation

-It give the upper bound of complexity in the algorithm in the worst case, helping to quantify performance as input size becomes arbitrarily large
+It gives the upper bound of complexity in the algorithm in the worst case, helping to quantify performance as input size becomes arbitrarily large

-### Big-O Notation

 Constant Time:O(1)
 Logarithmic Time:O(log(n))